Vmateo15/Microsoft-Sentinel-SOC-LAB/README.md

 I used Windows Security Event logs and Kusto Query Language (KQL) to investigate authentication activity, PowerShell execution, account creation, privilege escalation, and persistence-related behavior.

-The goal of this project was to simulate the investigation workflow of a Tier 1 SOC Analyst by reviewing logs, identifying suspicious activity, writing detection queries, and documenting findings.
+The goal of this project is to simulate the investigation workflow of a Tier 1 SOC Analyst by reviewing logs, identifying suspicious activity, writing detection queries, and documenting findings.

 ## Technologies Used